 Do NOT use an elevator during a fire or other emergency unless directed to do so by emergency personnel.
 If power goes out or is shut off, you may become trapped.

-Remember, evacuation routes change based on the emergency so stay tuned to the local news, access NYC.gov or call 311 for the latest information.
+Remember, evacuation routes change based on the emergency so stay tuned to the local news, access NYC.gov, call 311 (TTY: 212-504-4115), or contact 311 online for the latest information.

 Go to the nearest safe place or shelter as soon as instructed.